ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 This changeset file will become part of the code that is merged when the PR is approved.

-If the workflow encounters an error, it will fail, abd a custom error message will be printed to the workflow logs explaining the reason for the failure.
+If the workflow encounters an error, it will fail, and a custom error message will be printed to the workflow logs explaining the reason for the failure.

 Contributors can then address the error and update their PR, which will trigger the workflow to run again.